jetbrains-academy/kotlin-onboarding-introduction/Part1/WarmUp/CustomFunctions/task.md

 In addition, a function may have arguments.
 These arguments are available in the function's body.
-Arguments are declared in parentheses in the format `name: type`, and each of the argument can have a default value for example:
+Arguments are declared in parentheses in the format `name: type`, and each of the arguments can have a default value, for example:
 ```kotlin
 // By default intVariable has the default value 10
 fun myName(intVariable: Int = 10, strVariable: String) {